andyhorn/Csv/README.md

 Some ideas for possible improvements include:
   * Templating the `ICsv` interface to easily map between CSV data and user-defined C# classes
+    * This is currently under development on the [v2](https://github.com/andyhorn/Csv/tree/v2) branch.

 # Known Bugs
 There are no currently identified issues.